eslint/eslint/docs/src/extend/custom-rules.md

 **Important:** The `meta.hasSuggestions` property is mandatory for rules that provide suggestions.
 ESLint will throw an error if a rule attempts to produce a suggestion but does not [export](#rule-structure) this property.

-Note: Suggestions will be applied as a stand-alone change, without triggering multipass fixes.
+**Note:** Suggestions are applied as stand-alone changes, without triggering multipass fixes.
 Each suggestion should focus on a singular change in the code and should not try to conform to user defined styles.
 For example, if a suggestion is adding a new statement into the codebase, it should not try to match correct indentation, or conform to user preferences on presence/absence of semicolons.
 All of those things can be corrected by multipass autofix when the user triggers it.

 Best practices for suggestions: